advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 - uncheck the "Active" checkbox for the webhook, since we have not yet created the Azure Function
 - use a secure secret for the webhook secret, since this authenticates that this GitHub App is making requests to your Functions App
   - ⚠️ save the webhook secret somewhere safe, and generate it securely.
 It's best to do this using a password manager or key vault
-- give the GitHub App read and write access to Actions under the repository permissions
+- give the GitHub App read access to Secret scanning alerts under the repository permissions
 - leave the option selected to "Enable SSL verification"
 - click on the "Create GitHub App" button